 This project will reduce the practice of drinking unsafe water from Lake Victoria by providing a clean water system and ongoing public health education.

 The system will be located near the lake at a location selected by the community.
 The community will provide the labour to dig and backfill the pipe trenches and provide raw materials.
-The community will establish a WASH committee to oversee the operations and to promote better WASH practices.

 PROJECT DESCRIPTION AND BUSINESS MODEL

 This project will build the water system, train the entrepreneurs, train the Community Health Provider and provide 12 months of ongoing support by Aqua Clara Kenya.

 Each system will extract raw water from the lake with a solar powered pump and pump the raw water to two elevated 10,000 liter tanks.
 The raw water will then be filtered through micropore filters located in a water kiosk by gravity.
 The clean water will be dispensed directly from a Water ATM.
 The capacity of each system will be 20,000 L per day.

 The water system and kiosk will be owned by the community.
 The operator will be a community- based youth or woman's group.They will manage and maintain the system using the revenue from the sale of water.
 The community will be charged an affordable amount for their water.
 Similar systems in this area charge between 5 and 10 KSH per 20 liter (this is $.05 to $.10 per 5 gallons).
 The system will provide the school or dispensary with enough free water for their requirements.

 The WASH committee will use the profits to pay the Community Health Promoter, for community services and to fund the establishment of another water system at a nearby community.
 The community will "Pay it forward" to other nearby communities.

 ROLE OF THE COMMUNITY HEALTH PROMOTER (CHP)